tettekete/vscode-open-definition-in-side-group-extension/docs/README.md

 ### How to Check `viewColumn` Numbers

 You can check the `viewColumn` number of the active editor by running the command `OpenDefinitionInSideGroup: Check the viewColumn number of the active editor` from the command palette.
 The `viewColumn` number will be displayed in the status bar for a short period.

+## Available Commands (For Shortcut Configuration)

+### `OpenDefinitionInSideGroup: Go to Definition`

+Command ID: `open-definition-in-side-group.openDefinitionInSidePane`

+Searches for the definition of a symbol and jumps to it.
+If multiple results are found, you can preview and select the destination via the QuickPick menu.

+### `OpenDefinitionInSideGroup: Go to Type Definition`

+**Command ID**: `open-definition-in-side-group.openTypeDefinitionInSidePane`

+Jumps to the type definition of a symbol (such as `interface`).
+If multiple results are found, you can preview and select the destination via the QuickPick menu.

+### `OpenDefinitionInSideGroup: Go to Source Definition`

+**Command ID**: `open-definition-in-side-group.openDeclarationInSidePane`

+Normally searches for and jumps to the definition of a symbol. (_See the known issue section on [Behavior of `Go to Source Definition`](#behavior-of-go-to-source-definition)_)
+If multiple results are found, you can preview and select the destination via the QuickPick menu.

+### `OpenDefinitionInSideGroup: Go to Implementations`

+**Command ID**: `open-definition-in-side-group.openImplementationInSidePane`

+Jumps to the implementation classes of abstract classes or interfaces.
+If multiple results are found, you can preview and select the destination via the QuickPick menu.

+### `OpenDefinitionInSideGroup: Go to References`

+**Command ID**: `open-definition-in-side-group.openReferenceInSidePane`

+Searches for and jumps to the references (usages) of a symbol.
+If multiple results are found, you can preview and select the destination via the QuickPick menu.

+### `OpenDefinitionInSideGroup: Show viewColumn number`

+**Command ID**: `open-definition-in-side-group.showViewColumn`

+Displays the `viewColumn` number of the active editor in the status bar for a set period.

 # Known Issues